 - All vehicles with cabs that were manufactured with wind shields shall be equipped with wind shields and powered wipers.
 Cracked and broken windows are to be replaced. - 12.
 Passengers are not allowed to ride on equipment unless a seat with a seatbelt is provided for that purpose. - 13.
 All operators of company-owned, hired or rented equipment or motor vehicles must have a valid, appropriate driver's license, and have training for the piece of equipment they are operating. - 14.
 "Free rigging" to the tines of a forklift is prohibited. - 15.
 Load limits of equipment shall not be exceeded at any time. - 16.
-All employees working in an aerial/scissor lift shall stand firmly on the floor and shall not climb on the rails or the edge of the basket and shall wear PFAS (personal fall arrest system). - 17.
+All employees working in a mobile elevated work platform (MEWP) shall stand firmly on the floor and shall not climb on the rails or the edge of the basket and shall wear personal fall arrest system (PFAS). - 17.
 Rated capacity of the lift shall not be exceeded and includes tools and equipment - 18.
 Spotters must be used in close quarters where there is a chance of striking other equipment. - 19.
-Aerial/scissor lifts shall have both platform (upper) and lower controls.
+Mobile elevated work platform (MEWP) shall have both (upper) and lower controls.
 Upper controls shall be in or beside the platform within easy reach of the operator.
 Lower controls shall provide for overriding the upper controls.
 Controls shall be plainly marked as to their function.
-Lower level controls shall not be operated unless permission has been obtained from the employee in the lift, except in case of emergency. - 20.100% tie off is required in all aerial and scissor lifts at all times. - 21.
-Six (6) foot lanyards are not to be used in aerial lifts or scissor lifts.
-A SRL (yo-yo) or a lanyard four (4) feet or less in length shall be used to connect personnel to the manufactured anchor point.
+Lower level controls shall not be operated unless permission has been obtained from the employee in the lift, except in case of emergency.

-- 22. Tying off to an adjacent pole, structure, or equipment while working from an aerial/scissor lift shall not be permitted. - 23.
+- 20. 100% personal fall arrest system (PFAS) is required in all mobile elevated work platform (MEWP) at all times to the manufacturer's engineered anchor point.Lanyards are not to be used in mobile elevated work platform (MEWP).
+A self-retracting lifeline (SRL) shall be used to connect personnel to the manufactured anchor point. - 21.
+Tying off to an adjacent pole, structure, or equipment while working from a mobile elevated work platform (MEWP) shall not be permitted. - 22.
 All equipment covered by this subpart shall comply with the following requirements when working or being moved in the vicinity of power lines or energized transmitters, except where electrical distribution and transmission lines have been de-energized and visibly grounded at point of work or where insulating barriers, not a part of or an attachment to the equipment or machinery, have been erected to prevent physical contact with the lines: